 - Slot Reservation – You can reserve a slot anytime for COMEX as long as the particular testing schedule and venue is not yet full.
 But note that there are only twenty (20) slots available in each Regional Testing Center while fifty (50) slots are available in the Central Office per examination schedule.
 So if you really want to take the computerized exam on a particular schedule, reserve a slot as early as possible.

-CIVIL SERVICE EXAM REVIEW TIPS:
+CIVIL SERVICE EXAM REVIEW TIPS for 2018

 If you want to take the Sub-professional Level CSE exam, study the following: